jake-huseman/C-Projects/README.md

 # C-Projects
-This is a collection of my projects written in C.
+This is a collection of my projects written in C and C++.